On this page

 To make client secret rotation more seamless, you can generate an additional client secret for web apps, service apps, and native apps in the Admin Console.
 You can also generate a JWK public/private key pair (in JWK format) or define a JWKS URI for your app using the Admin Console.

-Note: Using client authentication with a client secret isn’t recommended for native apps because they are public clients.
+Note: Using client authentication with a client secret isn’t recommended for native apps because they’re public clients.
 The default authorization type for native apps is Authorization Code with PKCE.
 See Recommended flow by application type and Implement authorization by grant type (opens new window) for more information on the type of flow to use for your app and how to implement that flow.

-About the Postman collection
+About the Postman Collection

 Rotate a client secret